Syngenta: ChemChina's bridge financing 'committed and irrevocable'

-ZURICH Oct 10 Bridge financing is "committed and irrevocable" for ChemChina's $43 billion takeover of Syngenta, a spokeswoman for the Swiss chemicals maker said on Monday, following a report on Chinese news outlet Caixin that the acquisition had hit a snag.
+ZURICH Bridge financing is "committed and irrevocable" for ChemChina's $43 billion takeover of Syngenta (SYNN.S), a spokeswoman for the Swiss chemicals maker said on Monday, following a report on Chinese news outlet Caixin that the acquisition had hit a snag.

 "We have no comment to make on this article and ChemChina is proceeding with their refinancing strategy," the spokeswoman said.
 "Bridge financing for the transaction is committed and irrevocable."